richardsrandall/richardview/docs/tutorial_1.rst

 has a dropdown menu to select which serial port it should connect through.
 Once polling starts, the dashboard will poll the device's state on a regular basis, displaying the updated values in the widget.
 Some widgets also have user input fields and a 'confirm' button.
 Changing the fields does nothing until that widget's 'confirm' button is pressed, at which point the widget sends commands to the device containing the input fields' latest values.
+It's normal for some widgets' fields to say 'read error' the polling cycle after 'confirm' is pressed.
 The Spice-O-Meter exists as a simple demonstration of some options for building widgets; unlike the others, it doesn't actually correspond to a physical device.